Version Ranges

 >>> b = SpecifierSet(">=1.0a1").to_range()

->>> # admits pre-releases, so ``a & b`` and ``a`` differ only in policy:
+>>> # opts pre-releases in, so ``a & b`` and ``a`` differ in the opt-in region:

 >>> a & b == a